 Certain information such as military forces may be stored internally by the Dialog Controller.
 The key is that military forces move over the course of the scenario.
 Generally, geographic entities do not move over the course of a scenario.
 Alternatively, military forces move frequently.
 The context for the location of a force is dynamically determined during the ongoing dialog.
-There is a distinction between theoretical movement of forces as specified in a plan and the actual location of forces at the current moment in time prior to the execution of the plan (information for which is likely in an external database).
+There is a distinction between theoretical movement of forces as specified in a plan and the actual location of the plan (information for which is likely in an external database).
 Thus, context information comes from internal mechanisms as well as external repositories.